Private Number Plates and DVLA Personalised Registrations

 - The letter ‘Q’ was only used in special cases when vehicles had unknown manufacturing dates.

-Suffix registration plates were originally introduced in 1963 and lasted until July 1983.
+Suffix registration plates were introduced in 1963 and remained in use until July 1983.
 Before this year, car registration plates were dateless and only featured the area in which they were registered.

 New suffix number plates were added every year until 1966.
 After this, suffix plates were added twice a year until their end date in July 1983.